slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"We are always complaining that our days are few, and acting as though there would be no end of them."
 -- Seneca*

+> *"Time is too slow for those who wait, too swift for those who fear, too long for those who grieve, too short for those who rejoice, but for those who love, time is eternity."
+-- Henry Van Dyke*

+> *"You are your worst enemy.
+You waste precious time dreaming of the future instead of engaging in the present.
+Since nothing seems urgent to you, you’re only half involved in what you do."
+-- Robert Green*